Lifting Bars

 Selecting the appropriate lifting bar depends on the specific tasks you'll be undertaking.
 Consider these key factors:

 Handle Design: Some lifting bars incorporate ergonomic grips or hand guards that reduce fatigue and improve comfort during extended use, particularly important for professionals using these tools throughout the working day.
+Rounded heels distribute pressure more evenly, preventing localised damage to surfaces when using the bar as a fulcrum.

 Popular Accessories